Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 // TODO show output

 #subsubsubsection("Helix")
-Helix is a post-modern modal text editor written in Rust.
-It currently does not offer a plugin system, however, as of February 2024, there is an open pull request on the helix repository. @helixpr This addition would introduce the lisp-based steel scripting language as a plugin system. @steel
+Helix is a post-modern modal text editor written in Rust. @helix It currently does not offer a plugin system, however, as of February 2024, there is an open pull request on the helix repository. @helixpr This addition would introduce the lisp-based steel scripting language as a plugin system. @steel

 The difference between Neovim with steel besides the paradigm of the scripting